-GoPro Hero 10 Black vs Hero 11 Black - which should you choose?
-If you’re tossing up between a GoPro Hero 10 Black (opens in new tab) and the new GoPro Hero 11 Black, it can be a tough choice – after all, the two action cameras (opens in new tab) have a lot in common.
-For starters, they look virtually identical, packing the same dimensions and weight, with a removable lens and battery door, as well as flip-out feet for easy mounting.
+GoPro Hero 10 Black vs Hero 11 Black – which should you choose?
+If you’re looking at the GoPro Hero 10 Black and the new GoPro Hero 11 Black, it can be a tough choice – after all, the two action cameras have a lot in common.
+They look virtually identical, packing the same dimensions and weight, with a removable lens and battery door, as well as flip-out feet for easy mounting.

 The Hero 10 and 11 Black also both support GoPro’s extensive collection of Mods, which level up the action cameras with improved audio quality, HDMI out, and an even wider angle of view.